jamesgregorystewart/LeetCode/notes/algos/graphs.md

 We take the starting point u as the center and gradually expand outward while updating the “shortest path” to reach other vertices.

 “Dijkstra's Algorithm” uses a “greedy approach”.
 Each step selects the “minimum weight” from the currently reached vertices to find the “shortest path” to other vertices.
+It is because this algorithm is greedy that negative weights do not work.
+If negative weights were permissible then locally optimal choices may not lead to a globally optimal solution due to the creation of cycles.
+Negative weights may cause the algorithm to revisit and potentially update the distrances of previously visited vertices.

 This involves setting the distances to all vertices from the target as infinity and iterating through, updating the distance to each vertex as the min.
 We will maintain a set of processed nodes to prevent looking back at vertices we have already processed and computed a minimum distance to for.